 Organised by: Ajax Orienteering Club, ajax.orienteering.ie

-Directions: The event will be signposted from Laragh, County Wicklow.
-In Laragh turn east at Lynham's pub onto the Rathdrum road; after about 400m you will reach a junction where a small road goes straight ahead and the main road veers right across a narrow stone bridge.
+Directions: There will be signposts from Laragh, County Wicklow.
+In Laragh turn south at Lynham's pub onto the Rathdrum road; after about 400m you will reach a junction where a small road goes straight ahead and the main road veers right across a narrow stone bridge.
 Take the small road straight ahead and drive for about 6.5km to the event.
 Parking will be in a Coillte forest north of the nature reserve - please follow the marshals' parking directions.
-For orienteers living near the N11/M11 there is a viable route via exit 15 for Ashford and onwards to Garryduff crossroads - this route will only be signposted from Garryduff crossroads.
+For orienteers living near the N11/M11 there is a viable route via exit 15 for Ashford and onwards to Garryduff crossroads.
+This route will not be signposted.

 Sportident electronic timing will be used.
 Please make sure your sportident card is properly registered - it makes things a lot easier for the organisers.
 If you do not have a Sportident card, they will be available for hire for €2 each and you will be required to leave a deposit.